 Instant Pot Italian Meatball Soup Recipe Tips:

 - Firstly, I prefer to use frozen fully cooked meatballs, because they already have a nice golden-brown color.
+However, you can make your own, freshly made meatballs.
+If decided to make from scratch, go with 90% lean ground beef.

 - In addition, I kept the vegetables to the minimum in this soup, because I wanted a rich tomato broth.
 You can add 1 cup of celery or 3 potatoes.